 By Alice Kehoe, Jane Waldbaum and Bettina Arnold

-Our first president was Mrs. Thomas F. Fifield, a civic-minded River Hills resident who remained a member until her death in 2003.
+Our first president was Mrs. Thomas F. Fifield, a civic-minded River Hills resident, who remained a member until her death in 2003.
 Vice-Presidents were two academics, art patron Dr. John Pick, a professor in Marquette’s English Department, and Dr. Robert Ross of UWM’s Classics Department.
 Dr. Ross and his wife, Miriam Ross, carried out much of the business of the chapter into the 1970s.
-Dr. Sidney Goldstein of UWM’s Art History Department served as chapter secretary in the early 1970s, until he became Curator of Ancient Glass at the Corning Museum of Glass in upstate New York.
+Dr. Sidney Goldstein of UWM’s Art History Department served as Society secretary in the early 1970s, until he left Wisconsin in 1973 to become Curator of Ancient Glass at the Corning Museum of Glass in upstate New York.
 Membership in the Milwaukee Society has always been a mix of professional archaeologists, students and avocational members—members of the community interested in learning about archaeology and interacting with professionals.
 Both academics and avocationals have been leaders of Milwaukee AIA.
-Among the former were Dr. Rudolph Dornemann, curator of Near and Middle Eastern archaeology at Milwaukee Public Museum in the 1970s, and his successor, Carter Lupton, now Section Head of Anthropology and History.
-Among our avocational leaders were Virginia Read, John Ebersol, Teresa Weber, and most outstandingly, the late George Morse.
-George Morse was a founding member, treasurer, publicity officer, president 1971-1973 and a donor ($60, for example, in 1973), always a regular in the audience, and by coincidence (really!), father-in-law of Jane Waldbaum.
+Among the former were Dr. Rudolph Dornemann, curator of Near and Middle Eastern archaeology at Milwaukee Public Museum in the 1970s, and his successor Carter Lupton, now Curator Emeritus, Ancient History.
+Among our early avocational leaders were Virginia Read, John Ebersol, Teresa Weber, and most outstandingly, the late George Morse.
+George Morse was a founding member, treasurer, publicity officer, president 1971-1973, and, by coincidence, and many years later, father-in-law of Jane Waldbaum.

-In recent years, AIA-Milwaukee has been led by academic archaeologists including Jane Waldbaum, professor emerita of Art History, UWM, who went on to become national AIA president (2003-2007), Bettina Arnold of the UWM Anthropology Department, Derek Counts and Andrea Stone of UWM Art History, and Jane Peterson and Alice Kehoe (professor emerita) from Marquette’s Anthropology Department.
+In recent years, AIA-Milwaukee has been led by academic archaeologists including Jane Waldbaum, professor emerita of Art History, UWM, who went on to become national AIA president (2003-2007), Bettina Arnold of the UWM Anthropology Department; Derek Counts, David Pacifico and the late Andrea Stone of UWM’s Department of Art History; Elisabetta Cova, from the Classics Program in UWM’s Department of Ancient and Modern Languages, Literatures, and Cultures (AMLLC); and Jane Peterson and Alice Kehoe (professor emeritus) Anthropology, Marquette.
 The varied interests and academic disciplines of our presidents, ranging from Germany to Jordan, Cyprus to Central America, reflect the broad interests of our membership and of the AIA lectures we host every year.

 In the past, lectures were held at Milwaukee Public Museum, Concordia College, and Marquette as well as at UWM.
-Now UWM, in partnership with the Art History and Anthropology Departments, provides space in Sabin Hall for our lectures and receptions.
+Now UWM, in partnership with the Art History, Classics (AMLLC) and Anthropology departments, provides space in Sabin Hall for our lectures and receptions.

-Back in 1967, AIA dues were $15 and included a subscription to Archaeology Magazine.
-The National AIA office sent us $50 to start us off, and in our first year, 1968, we received $64.50 from them, including rebates for our members.
+Back in 1967, AIA dues were $15 and included a subscription to Archaeology magazine.
+The National AIA office sent us $50 to start us off, and in our first year, 1968, we received $64.50 from them, including rebates based on the total number of members.
 Altogether, our income that year was $179.75, our expenses $140.80, and we have operated in the black ever since!
 Each year most of our operating budget comes from rebates on national membership dues, and sometimes on “luck of the draw” as we won the AIA’s local society lecture lottery for 2009-2010 resulting in a jackpot of over $800 for the year!
-We also happily receive modest donations from members to supplement this income or to cover special projects (gifts to AIA are tax-deductible).
-Our most delicious donation came in 2004 when we received a bequest from one of our faithful and enthusiastic members, Helen Bernstein, to cover expenses for refreshments for twenty years!
+We also happily receive donations from members to supplement this income or to cover special projects (gifts to AIA are tax-deductible).
+Our most delicious donation came in 2004 when we received a bequest from one of our faithful and enthusiastic members, the late Helen Bernstein, to cover expenses for refreshments for twenty years!
 Helen regularly brought carefully themed refreshments to our meetings—olives and pistachios for Middle East lectures, corn chips and chocolate for Maya—and among her last wishes was that her family create a fund to perpetuate her generosity.
-We sorely miss Helena’s insightful and stimulating questions after lectures, even as we enjoy her legacy at our informal receptions.
-Some other regulars who have passed away include Tula Erskine, George and Renata Morse, Gene Erasmus, Otto Heimler, and Pat Wagner.
+We sorely miss Helen’s insightful and stimulating questions after lectures, even as we enjoy her legacy at our informal receptions.
+Some other regulars who have passed away include Tula Erskine, George and Renata Morse, Gene Erasmus, Otto Heimler, Pat Wagner and Dorothy Zess.
 We miss them all.

-In the “olden days” the local secretary and helpers spent afternoons sorting mailings by zipcode; now, in the digital age, UWM Web Master Homer Hruby created a handsome website for us, and we are building an e-mail list of members who would like to be notified quickly about our programs.
+In the “olden days” the local secretary and helpers spent afternoons sorting mailings by zipcode; now, in the digital age, Homer Hruby created a handsome website for us (https://aia-milwaukee.uwm.edu/), and notices of our lectures and other events of interest to our members go out quickly via e-mail.